mendersoftware/mender-docs/04.Artifacts/01.Yocto-project/99.Variables/docs.md

 value is `1024`.

+#### MENDER_SWAP_PART_SIZE_MB

+The size of the optional swap partiton in the generated `.biosimg`, `.sdimg` or `.uefiimg` file.
+By default no swap partition is created, setting this variable to a value greater than zero will add one after the other partitions.

 #### MENDER_TENANT_TOKEN

 Set this variable in `local.conf` in order to make the device recognize the organization to which it belongs.
 This option should always be set, except when running a custom Mender server installation with multitenancy module disabled.